Skip to main content

 I am currently enrolled at the UofT in Life Sciences and want to apply to a Pharmacology and/or Biomedical Toxicology program.
 How do I apply?

 Our programs are limited enrollment programs and therefore are considered "Type 3" Subject POSt enrolment.
 Round 1 applications usually occur in April and May through the Faculty of Arts and Science (please see their website).
 In August we will accept a few applicants on a case-by-case basis depending on available space for Round 2.
-Interested individuals should email the Undergraduate Coordinator directly.
+Interested individuals should email the Undergraduate Program Officer directly.

 I am a transfer student into the UofT.
 How do I apply to a Pharmacology or Toxicology program?